 – Higher levels of employee competence translate to higher productivity with fewer costly mistakes, fewer redos and less downtime.

-– Investment in their development conveys their value to you and the organization, which translates to higher morale.
+– Investment in their development conveys their value to you and the organization, which translates to higher morale. - It is easy to learn

 The model revolves around three basic principles: